An algebraic geometric model of an action of the face monoid associated to a Kac-Moody group on its building: Projective spectra of graded algebras

-Here $\PA\setminus\{ m \}$ can be made into a projective scheme as for example explained in \cite{Ha}, Chapter II, Section 2.
-But it is only an open dense part of $\PA$, in the boundary there is the closed point $m$.
-The example which we will consider in this article is the projective spectrum $\PCA$ of the Cartan algebra $CA$.
+Suppose that $\PA\setminus\{ m \}\neq\emptyset $.
+Then $\PA\setminus\{ m \}$ can be made into a projective scheme as for example explained in \cite{Ha}, Chapter II, Section 2.
+However, it is only an open dense part of $\PA$.
+Its boundary is given by the closed point $m$.

+The example investigated in the following sections \ref{psCa} and \ref{afmb} is the projective spectrum $\PCA$ of the $P^+$-graded Cartan algebra $CA$ associated to a symmetrizable Kac-Moody group $G$.
 The projective spectrum $\PCA$ is a locally ringed space.
-There is an open dense part of $\PCA$ which is a scheme, but also its boundary is interesting.
+There is an open dense part of $\PCA$ which is a scheme, but now also its boundary is interesting.
 Actually, $\PCA$ is stratified by schemes.
-The algebraic geometric action of the monoid $\GD$ on $\PCA$, which we will obtain naturally, does not respect this stratification.
-The existence of such an action is not at all obvious if we would only consider the union of these schemes.\\
+The algebraic geometric action of the face monoid $\GD$ on $\PCA$, which we will obtain naturally, does not respect the strata but the closures of the strata.
+The existence of such an action is not at all obvious if we would only consider the union of these strata.